-Chaweng beach is famous for the beauty of its pristine waters and sands that sweetly descend into a perfect sea.
-It is not only the best and most developed, but also one of the best beaches on Koh Samui.
+I also had the opportunity to visit Chaweng beach, famous for the beauty of its pristine waters and sands that sweetly descend into a perfect sea.
+I found that this beach is not only the best and most developed, but also among the best tourist attractions in Koh Samui.

 This beach, which is divided into four parts (Chaweng Noi, North Chaweng, Central Chaweng, and South Chaweng), is the largest in the eastern part of the island, with 7 kilometers of coastline.
 This is the ideal place for a swim or for organizing parties that take place from morning to night.

 Food lovers can find almost anything here.
 There are good restaurants serving Thai, Western, and seafood specialties.
 In addition, you can enjoy the nightlife from the many restaurants and bars operating along the beach.

 Another Koh Samui attraction that I recommend is Lamai Beach: Calmer than Chaweng, but also very touristic.
 It offers a beautiful headland with transparent and crystalline waters.
 Still, it should be noted that some parts of the beach have rocks.
 In fact, it is here where, by the sea, you can see the famous Grandfather and Grandmother rocks, which are reminiscent of the genital parts.

 Around the beach, you can stay in some of its luxurious resorts or enjoy the cuisine of Koh Samui in one of its restaurants.
 And being close to the airport, I found this beach to be the best option to go before leaving the island.

 4. The rocks of Hin Ta and Hin Yai (Grandfather and Grandmother Rocks)